arduino-libraries/Arduino_SensorKit/docs/readme.md

   void loop(){}
 ```

+##  OLED
-##  Using the Grove - OLED Display 0.96 inch
+Using the Grove - OLED Display 0.96 inch

 ### Initialising the driver